sankar-1776/Wissensbar/README.md

 In order to get back to the terminal, use the code **'tc'** in the *What Type An Answer Do You Want Console*, and you will be brought back to the terminal.

  #### About The Use of {.} In The Commands:
  If you look at the commands, you see that all the commands end in a **{.}**.
 This is a feature of this CommandLang.
-The combination of those curly brackets and the period inside it is called a **ComLag**.
+The combination of those curly brackets and the period inside it is called a **LagTag**.
 A ComLag with a '**.**' inside it refers to a null ComLag, i.e., it does something, but that something does not change the structure of the code or the operations that it performs.

 Soon, I will be introducing values into that ComLag, and those values will then alter the code as and where needed.